Chrissy Teigen Is Annoyed With John Legend, Says ‘It’s Not An Easy Job, His’

-Lockdown during a quarantine has proven to be a particularly slow and arduous time for some, and small annoyances might start to grate more than usual in certain circumstances.
+Lockdown during a quarantine has proved to be a particularly slow and arduous time for some, and small annoyances might start to grate more than usual in certain circumstances.
 Even the pettiest of trivialities can seem like atrocities during such a time, a sentiment expressed by Chrissy Teigen as of late, per her Twitter feed.

 Very early on Tuesday morning, Teigen sent out a tweet about her latest gripe with her husband, John Legend.
 However, many of her fans are of the mind that her annoyance is entirely justified.